Meigyoku-Thmn/ThMouseX/README.md

 --------
 * Doesn't work with games that use [JIT compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation), such as .NET or JVM.
 I would port this tool to .NET someday.
 * Only works with 32-bit games (all games in Touhou Project are 32-bit).
 * Require the game to display a winform dialog first for the tool to be fully functional.
-Therefor you have to patch Touhou 6-9 to make them display a random dialog before opening to menu.
+Therefore you have to patch Touhou 6-9 to make them display a random dialog before opening to menu.
 I will find a way to work around this.
 * Configuration is difficult and requires knowledge about computer science.
 If you are familiar with Cheat Engine then maybe you can do it.

 Compatibility